ljw1004/csharpspec/csharp/lexical-structure.md

 #### Interpolated string literals

 Interpolated string literals are similar to string literals, but contain holes delimited by `{` and `}`, wherein expressions can occur.
 At runtime, the expressions are evaluated with the purpose of having their textual forms substituted into the string at the place where the hole occurs.
-The syntax and semantics of string interpolation are described in section (§7.6.2).
+The syntax and semantics of string interpolation are described in section ([Interpolated strings](expressions.md#interpolated-strings)).

 Like string literals, interpolated string literals can be either regular or verbatim.
 Interpolated regular string literals are delimited by `$"` and `"`, and interpolated verbatim string literals are delimited by `$@"` and `"`.